Rational maps with smooth degenerate Herman rings: Introduction

 The idea of studying invariant curves of rational maps dates back to 1920s.
 In the last paragraph of \cite{Fat20b}, Fatou wrote\footnote{Fatou's original text was written in French.} ``It would remain for us to study the \textit{invariant analytic curves} of a rational transformation and whose study is intimately linked to that of the functions studied in this chapter.
 We hope to return there soon."
 However, in his published work, Fatou never returned to this topic as far as we know.

-Such a problem was activated in the latter of 1980s.
-It was proved in \cite{Aza89} that if an entire function has a Jordan analytic invariant curve, then either this curve is a circle and the function is conjugate to $z\mapsto z^n$ with $n\in\Z$, or it is a level curve of the linearizing function of some Siegel disk.
+After Siegel and Arnold-Herman's remarkable work on the linearization of holomorphic functions \cite{Sie42}, \cite{Her79}, the invariant analytic Jordan curves were known to be exist in Siegel disks and Herman rings.
+In 1989, Azarina showed that if a non-linear entire function has an invariant analytic Jordan curve, then either this curve is a circle and the function is conjugate to $z\mapsto z^n$ for some integer $n\geqslant 2$, or it is an invariant curve in a Siegel disk of the function \cite{Aza89}.

-A natural question is: which Jordan analytic curves can be invariant under rational functions?
-Besides circles, level curves of linearizing functions of Siegel disks or Hermann rings, Eremenko found two types of Jordan analytic curves which are not circles and invariant under the Latt\'{e}s maps, and moreover, the restriction on each of these curves is not a homeomorphism \cite{Ere12}.
+A natural question is: besides circles, invariant curves in Siegel disks and Herman rings, are there any other forms of invariant analytic Jordan curves?
+Eremenko found two types of analytic Jordan curves which are not circles and invariant under the Latt\'{e}s maps, and moreover, the restriction of the map on each of these curves is not a homeomorphism \cite{Ere12}.

 If the invariant Jordan curves are allowed to be \textit{smooth} of some degree but not necessarily analytic, then the related results become richer.
-For example, if a rational map $f$ has the Taylor expansion $f(z)=z+a z^2+\mathcal{O}(z^3)$ near the parabolic fixed point $0$ with $a\neq 0$, then the immediate parabolic basin of $0$ contains uncountably many invariant $C^1$-smooth Jordan curves, which are level curves $\{z\,:\,\im \varphi(z)=\text{constants}\}$ of the attracting Fatou coordinate $\varphi$ satisfying $\varphi(f(z))=\varphi(z)+1$.
-In fact, these curves are analytic everywhere except at $0$ (see \cite[\S 4]{Aza89}).
+For example, let $f$ be a rational map having the expansion $f(z)=z+a z^2+\mathcal{O}(z^3)$ near the parabolic fixed point $0$ with $a\neq 0$.
+Then the union of $0$ and the immediate parabolic basin of $0$ contains uncountably many invariant $C^1$-smooth Jordan curves, which are the level curves $\{z\in\EC\,:\,\im \varphi(z)=\text{constants}\}$ of the attracting Fatou coordinate $\varphi$ satisfying $\varphi(f(z))=\varphi(z)+1$.
+In fact, these curves are analytic everywhere except possibly at $0$ (see \cite[\S 4]{Aza89}).

-For meromorphic functions defined in $\C$ (including rational maps), the boundaries of rotation domains cannot be analytic curves by Schwarz reflection.
+For rational maps or transcendental meromorphic functions defined on $\C$, the boundaries of rotation domains cannot be analytic curves by Schwarz reflection.
 However, they can be smooth curves.
-Indeed, there exist quite a lot of Siegel disks whose boundaries are $C^\infty$-smooth (see \cite{Per97a}, \cite{ABC04}, \cite{Gey08} and \cite{ABC20}), and there also exist Herman rings whose boundaries are $C^\infty$-smooth \cite{Avi03}.
+Indeed, there exist Siegel disks in many families of analytic maps whose boundaries are $C^\infty$-smooth (see \cite{Per97a}, \cite{ABC04}, \cite{Gey08} and \cite{ABC20}), and there also exist Herman rings whose boundaries are $C^\infty$-smooth \cite{Avi03}.
 Moreover, Buff and Ch\'{e}ritat proved the existence of quadratic Siegel disks whose boundaries have various degrees of smoothness, e.g., $C^n$ but not $C^{n+1}$ for any positive integer $n$, and $C^0$ but not H\"{o}lder etc \cite{BC07}.
-In the following, when we mention ``smooth", it means $C^\infty$-smooth if no otherwise specified.
+In the following, when we mention ``smooth", it means $C^\infty$-smooth if not otherwise specified.

 \begin{defi} A Jordan curve $\gamma\subset\EC$ is called a \textit{degenerate Herman ring} of a meromorphic function $f$ (rational or transcendental) if $\gamma$ is \textit{not a spherical circle} and satisfies the following properties: \begin{itemize} \item $\gamma$ is contained in the Julia set $J(f)$ of $f$; \item $\gamma$ is not a boundary component of any Siegel disk or Herman ring of $f$; \item $f(\gamma)=\gamma$ and $f:\gamma\to\gamma$ is conjugate to an irrational rotation. \end{itemize} \end{defi}